smangul1/euvipath-scripts/README.md

 We have performed profiling of eukaryotic and viral pathogens via euvipath across 3 studies.

+## HMP

-## HMP, 500 samples across 5 human tissues
+We have download 500 samples across 5 human tissues
+## GTEx
-# GTEx, 8555 samples across 53 human tissues
+We have downlaod 8555 samples across 53 human tissues
+## Uran Microbiome
-## Uran Microbiome, x samples accross urban habitat
+We haeve download x samples accross urban habitat